-- Keep operative arm in the sling provided at all times, with the exception of showering. - Sling will likely be worn for 1-2 weeks. - You are encouraged to walk in a controlled environment in order to avoid prolonged sitting. - You may take you arm out of the sling while sitting to allow the bending and straightening of your elbow, wrist and hand. - If a biceps tenodesis is performed do not perform elbow flexion exercises.
+- Keep operative arm in the sling provided at all times, with the exception of showering. - Sling will likely be worn for 4-6 weeks. - You are encouraged to walk in a controlled environment in order to avoid prolonged sitting.

-- Pendulum exercises may be performed the day after the surgery. - No driving until instructed by your physician - Sleeping may be performed in a reclining chair or bed with the use of pillows to support the operative site as tolerated. - A ball is provided with your sling.
-Squeeze the ball to reduce swelling in the hand. - Generally, if you have a desk job you may return to work on the third post operative day, with no use of the operative arm. - Return to a physically demanding job will be discussed on your postoperative visit
+- You may take you arm out of the sling during the day to allow the bending and straightening of your elbow, wrist and hand. - No driving until instructed by your physician - Sleeping may be performed in a reclining chair or bed with the use of pillows to support the operative site as tolerated. - Generally, if you have a desk job you may return to work on the third post operative day, with no use of the operative arm. - Return to a physically demanding job will be discussed on your postoperative visit